 It does not have the electronic water tank found in the S5 Max, but it has more airflow at the highest setting.

-This model retains the minimalist design that is in all Roborock models with only two buttons above the LDS sensor, which are the clean and dock buttons.
+This model retains the minimalist design seen in all Roborock models with only two buttons above the LDS sensor: the clean and dock buttons.

-Below the LDS sensor is the door that gives users access to the dust cup.
+Below the LDS sensor is the door providing users access to the dust container.

-It also comes with a brush tool with a bladed side that is very useful at untangling hair that may wrap around the brush.
+It also has a brush tool with a bladed side for untangling hair that may wrap around the brush.

 Like the S5 Max and S6 MaxV, the S6 Pure has the same design with one side brush and a narrow brush roll.

-The side of the pad is similar to the other two Roborock models I mentioned earlier.
+Below the brush is the mopping pad, similar to the other two Roborock models I mentioned earlier.

-All new models in the Roborock line use a five-prong, all-rubber brush roll that I feel has better durability and water resistance (for mopping).
+All new Roborock products use a five-prong, all-rubber side brush with better durability and water resistance. (for mopping).